Are You a Good Candidate for a Tummy Tuck?

 You Are Not Planning Pregnancy

 You should postpone getting a tummy tuck if you want to have more kids.
-This is due to the possibility of subsequent pregnancies separating the healed muscles and stretching your belly skin once more.
+This is because subsequent pregnancies could separate the healed muscles and stretch your belly skin again.

-This implies that in order to get the results of your initial stomach tuck back, you will need to have another treatment.
+This implies that to achieve the results of your initial stomach tuck again, you will need another treatment.
 The health of your unborn child won’t be impacted by your prior tummy tuck, though, if you do become pregnant unexpectedly.

 You Don’t Want to Continue Losing Weight

 People often have to deal with loose skin after weight loss.
-After all, it’s one of the most common reasons a person gets a tummy tuck.
+After all, it’s one of the most common reasons people get a tummy tuck.
 However, waiting until you are close to or at your target weight is important.

-If you continue to lose fast or large amounts of weight following your tummy tuck recovery, you will encourage the creation of more loose skin and undo the effects of the tummy tuck, resulting in further revision procedures that need to be made.
+If you continue to lose weight quickly or in large amounts following your tummy tuck recovery, you will encourage the development of more loose skin and undo the effects of the tummy tuck, resulting in further revision procedures.

 You Have Realistic Expectations

 Regardless of whether your tummy tuck qualifications are physical, this mental step is one of the most important.
-A good option to treat some cosmetic concerns and boost your confidence is to have an abdominoplasty.
-It is not, however, meant to be a weight loss method.
-Only so much can be done in both cases, especially for more intense cases.
-Retaining realistic expectations will save you from disappointment and help prevent you from higher-risk treatments.
+A good option for treating certain cosmetic concerns and boosting your confidence is an abdominoplasty.
+It is not, however, intended as a weight-loss method.
+Only so much can be done in either case, especially in more intense cases.
+Maintaining realistic expectations will save you from disappointment and help you avoid higher-risk treatments.

 Another thing to remember after the procedure is that recovery is not instant.
 Though procedures are quicker and safer than ever if you meet all of the tummy tuck qualifications, there is still a recovery period you need to plan for.
 For example, sleeping after a tummy tuck requires some thought and care ahead of time to ensure optimal recovery.